External Review of the Faculty of Graduate Studies and Research (FGSR)

 • Colleges: recurring meetings between FGSR and College ADs Education; recurring meetings between Faculty General Manager and College General Managers

-• Exploring potential community building events
+• Explore potential community building events

 EDI & Indigenization

-• Rubric for Equity Oriented forms review
+• Review rubric for Equity Oriented forms review

-• Review of Awards and Scholarship funding and adjudication with an eye to EDI and Indigenization (ie. introduction of an award for part-time Indigenous students)
+• Review Awards and Scholarship funding and adjudication with an eye to EDI and Indigenization (ie. introduction of an award for part-time Indigenous students)

 • Changes to forms based on rubric